 We operate on a three year strategic planning style to enable us to have the time to work together to co-design and embed outcomes across the community.

-Clunes Neighbourhood House employs a part-time Manager.
+Clunes Neighbourhood House employs a Manager and part-time Co-ordinator.
 All other team members are volunteers.

-In 2017, we partnered with Daylesford Neighbourhood Centre and the Victorian State Government to undertake a series of research studies to better understand the aspirational, educational and employability needs of our community.
+In 2017, we partnered with Daylesford Neighbourhood Centre and the Victorian State Government to undertake a series of research studies with local businesses to better understand the aspirational, educational and employability needs of our community.

 Hepburn Skill Store CLUNES Report: research that informed our multi-level, multi-stakeholder approach to supporting the aspirations, participation and employability of people in Clunes.
 Since then we've used these learnings to build capability - piece by piece - in order to create the foundations for future proofing projects that address the deficiency needs evident in Maslow's hierarchy of needs and instead enable people to focus on growth needs.